-- The Locality Partnership page on the Community Planning website - The Locality Partnership Terms of Reference explains how things work. - The Locality Partnership Standing Orders explain the governance arrangements for the Locality Partnerships.
+- Our Locality Partnership page on the Community Planning website - The Locality Partnership Terms of Reference explains how these we work. - The Locality Partnership Standing Orders explain the governance arrangements for the Locality Partnerships.

 Next Steps

 Action

 The Locality Partnership will work together and with the local community and partners to take forward the actions in this plan.